Things you need to know regarding the St. Borromeo Seminary and the operation of Independent Churches

 How long does it take to finish a degree?

 The curriculum is totally self paced.
 Each category of study MAY have more than one module to study and submit written respoonses to.
 Time must also be allowed for the essays and final thesis, and possibly 'apprenticeship' one on one training with the trainers.
 There is no set time limit to complete.
 We take this training just as seriously as any major university seminary.
 You may make your own estimate, count up the number of modules in the categories and estimate time for the essays and thesis.
-You may expect 1 module per week depending on your secular life, may more.
+You may expect 1 module per week depending on your secular life, maybe more.
 That is a decision you must make based on your life style.

 What are the tuition rates?